mgutz/nanoc3_blog/README.md

 3. Rolls/archives articles to front page.
 4. Generates tag pages.
 5. Minimalist styling.
+6. Uses SASS color manipulation functions. (unfortunately these functions have not yet made it into a release, must use HAML github repo)
+7. DISQUS integration.

 ## Installation

 Ruby >= 1.8.7 is required to properly compile the site.
 One of the dependent gems is not Ruby 1.8.6 friendly.
 I recommend using [rvm](http://rvm.beginrescueend.com/) to easily switch ruby binaries to either Ruby 1.8.7 or Ruby 1.9.1 before compiling the site.

+SASS Color manipulation functions are used within the stylesheet which requires the haml version from github.

     % gem install rack rake mime-types nanoc3 haml bluecloth
     % git clone git://github.com/mgutz/nanoc3_blog.git your_blog

+## Configuration

+Edit `config.yaml`

+### DISQUS comments

+DISQUS comment service allows users to post comments on your static site.
+Please go to their [site](http://disqus.com) to register their site.
+Once you have registered a site, simply uncomment and adjust `disqus_shortname` in `config.yaml`

+This feature is disabled by default.

 ## Usage